 (b) it is placarded in accordance with the ADG Code section 5.3.3.

-(3) An overpack is “appropriately marked” if it is marked and labelled in accordance with the ADG Code section 5.1.2.
+(3) An overpack is appropriately marked if it is marked and labelled in accordance with the ADG Code section 5.1.2.

-(4) A package of dangerous goods packed in limited quantities is also “appropriately marked” if it is marked and labelled in accordance with the ADG Code Chapter 3.4.
+(4) A package of dangerous goods packed in limited quantities is also appropriately marked if it is marked and labelled in accordance with the ADG Code Chapter 3.4.

-(5) A package of dangerous goods that is to be transported as a retail distribution load in accordance with the ADG Code Chapter 7.3 is also “appropriately marked” if it is marked and labelled in accordance with that Chapter.
+(5) A package of dangerous goods that is to be transported as a retail distribution load in accordance with the ADG Code Chapter 7.3 is also appropriately marked if it is marked and labelled in accordance with that Chapter.

 107. Duty on consignors